 Along the outer coast of Washington, physical features of the shoreline influenced navigation.
 In some instances, these physical features were permanent obstructions such as submerged groups of rocks or larger rocky islands (e.g. Cape Alava, Tatoosh Island).
 In other cases, these features were less permanent such as kelp beds.
 Tidal fluctuations and swell height causing waves to break also affected navigation.
 For Conservation Zone 2, the nearshore boundary was 350 m.
-In 2006, the innermost subunit (e.g. 350 or 450 m) had to be moved further from shore in order to be completed for nine subunits in Stratum 1.
+In 2007, the innermost subunit (e.g. 350 or 450 m) had to be moved further from shore in order to be completed for seven subunits in Stratum 1 and five subunits in Stratum 2.
 In these cases, the subunit was moved out from shore in 100 m increments until 75% or greater of the transect line could be surveyed.
 The reason for moving the subunit and the new distance from shore was documented.
-No subunits were moved in Stratum 2.
-The crew made every effort to follow the predetermined random schedule of nearshore and offshore surveys, but there were nine instances where the survey order had to be switched due to tide or swell height.
+The crew made every effort to follow the predetermined random schedule of nearshore and offshore surveys, but there were five instances where the survey order had to be switched due to tide or swell height.